Key Structuring Issues

 Where an LBO/MBO transaction involves a domestic or international business with a UK-domiciled management team, the use of Jersey acquisition structures has gained traction with UK private equity advisers for a number of reasons.

-This briefing explains why Jersey companies, employee benefit trusts (EBTs) and Channel Islands Stock Exchange (CISX) quoted Eurobonds have become integral components of the LBO and MBO transaction planning process.
+This briefing explains why Jersey companies, management incentive plans including employee benefit trusts (EBTs) and The International Stock Exchange (TISE) quoted Eurobonds have become integral components of the LBO and MBO transaction planning process.

 - Jersey group holding company/acquisition-vehicle

 A tiered Jersey debt and equity holding structure:

 - enables structural subordination of intra-group/ acquisition financing (ie. splits debt/equity investment)

 - facilitates the requirements of both the PE backer and Target group management

 - provides UK resident non-UK domiciled Target group management with remittance based taxation options for future exit (eg. UK CGT)

 - allows for simplified dividend flows to PE investment vehicles and therefore ultimate PE investors; and

 - should not be subject to tax/stamp duty in the UK on any future disposal.